 I don’t recall where my family first came across this recipe, but it has been made literally hundreds of times over the years.
 Being self-proclaimed chocoholic since childhood, I requested chocolate pancakes for breakfast incessantly.

-My mom couldn’t keep up with my demand or desire, so cocoa powder pancakes was among my first independent cooking experiences I had.
-Since the ingredients are simple kitchen staples, once I mastered this easy recipe there was no stopping me!
+My mom couldn’t keep up with my demand or desire, so double chocolate pancakes was among my first independent cooking experiences I had.
+Since the ingredients are simple kitchen staples (I mean, we all have cocoa powder, flour, sugar, eggs, butter, and milk, right?!), once I mastered this easy recipe there was no stopping me.

 If my former 10 year old self could master this recipe, there is no doubt anyone can make the world’s best pancakes!
 It’s as easy as whisking together the liquid ingredients, pouring them into the dry, and stirring!

-- In a large bowl mix together flour, cocoa powder, sugar, baking soda, and salt.
-In a medium bowl whisk together milk, eggs, and vanilla extract.
+Whisk together the dry ingredients – flour, cocoa powder, sugar, baking soda, and salt.
+In a separate bowl whisk together milk, eggs, and vanilla extract, then just stir them together.

-- Preheat griddle over medium heat.
+Preheat griddle over medium heat.
 Drop batter onto hot skillet and cook for 1-2 minutes, or until top starts to bubble and bottoms are set enough to flip.
 Flip and cook for another 1-2 minutes on the other side.
+Donezo and enjoy!

-I’ve tested this recipe with several different gluten free all purpose flour blends.
+I’ve tested this recipe with several different gluten free all purpose flour blends because, let’s be honest, can a gluten-free breakfast idea get any better?
 Overall, Bob’s Red Mill Gluten Free 1-to-1 Baking Flour had the best combination of taste, texture, and consistency of batter.

 Use the following suggestions when substituting gluten-free flour.